microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 ### Step 5: Test the application

 You're going to start the application, service-by-service.
-While doing so, you'll specify the custom components folder with the `--components-path` flag.
+While doing so, you'll specify the custom components folder with the `--resources-path` flag.
 Dapr will use the configuration files located there.

 _Pay close attention to the order in which you start the service and be sure not to miss any._